 Managing internal distractions

 Internal distractions are your own thoughts and emotions.
-This can include thoughts about pressing responsibilities or pleasant things that you’d rather be doing.
+These can include thoughts about pressing responsibilities or pleasant things that you’d rather be doing.
 This can also include emotions about life circumstances, the task you are working on, fears, and worries.
 Below are some tips to help you manage your internal distractions.

 Make a daily plan.